-Water is not only in your cells, but between your capillaries and cells.
-Interstitial fluid fills the spaces between most of your cells and makes up 16% of your body's water.
+Water is not only located in your cells, but between the capillaries and cells.
+Interstitial fluid fills the spaces between most of your cells, accounting for 16% of your body's water.
 It plays the vital role of carrying nutrients, hormones, gasses and water to the cells from the blood and waste products from the cells to the lymph.

 An adequate water supply improves mental and physical performance.
 It cushions joints and vital organs.
 Water is vital for proper blood circulation and cell health.

-How much do you need to drink to get the health benefits of drinking water?
-The answer depends on a number of factors.
+How much you need to drink to get the health benefits of water depends on a number of factors.

 The average adult uses about three quarts, or 12 cups of water a day for digestion, nutrient absorption, and toxin removal.